Rural Women Leading Climate Actions

 CAPACITY DEVELOPMENT

-IKI Small Grants supports MONES in their organisational capacity development through:
+IKI Small Grants supported MONES in their organisational capacity development through:

 • Training module on “Gender and Climate Change”